Jonah Hill on Coming to Terms With Being a Fashion Icon

 Thankfully, Hill is in a place where he can see the positive side of people’s obsession with him, particularly his appearance.
 In March of this year, he joined Instagram, and his posts are just as fun and uncurated as his style.
 (This one with Kris Jenner at the Met Gala is a favorite.)

-When pressed, Hill said he doesn’t really think about what he’s going wear when he gets up in the morning, but he does like to support brands he feels a connection with.
+When pressed, Hill said he doesn’t really think about what he’s going to wear when he gets up in the morning, but he does like to support brands he feels a connection with.
 Palace founder Lev Tanju, for example, is someone Hill calls a “close friend.”
 He jokes that his aesthetic can be described simply as: “Support the Homies.”

 So maybe Jonah Hill Day really was a self-fulfilling prophecy: support the homies, and they will come.